crazy-kol/vMenu-ox/README.md

   - Copy Coords (DevTools)
   - Version Checking

-If more are added, they will be listed here.

 ### To-Do
 - [ ] Sync Time/Weather into GlobalStates
 - [ ] Add new event for ban manager so that developers can easily integrate their own anticheat/banning functions for event exploiters